 I purchased two medium-large apples of four kinds to test this recipe, Gala, Granny Smith, Braeburn and Golden Delicious.
 I only needed to use five of the apples to get the 7 cups of slices required for the recipe below, so you can likely get by with fewer apples than I have indicated.
 The second time I made the pie I increased the number of apples to six and I was pleased with the result.
 Of course, I slightly increased the spices too, and the increases are reflected in the recipe below.

 Here are some processing hints for preparing the apples.
-First, I use an apple corer that also cuts an apple into eight segments.
+After peeling the apples, I use an apple corer that also cuts an apple into eight segments.
 The picture of the corer shows it mounted in a wooden device I built for processing many dozens of apples at a time each fall when we harvest our apples.
 You certainly do not need to have the wooden device to core apples for one pie!
 I put the segments into a one gallon bowl half filled with cold water in which the juice of half a lemon has been added to function as an antioxidant and thus to keep the apple segments from turning brown during processing.
-When all the apples have been cored, segmented and put in the lemon water I then peel each segment, cut it in half lengthwise and put the two pieces back into the bowl.
+When all the apples have been cored, segmented and put into the lemon water, I then cut each in half lengthwise and put the two pieces back into the lemon water.
 When all the segments have been so processed I drain the water off and then the apples are ready to be used per the recipe instructions below.
 I note that other recipes do not mention the importance of keeping the apple segments/slices from turning brown due to oxidation when making any apple pie ...
 They should.

 Enjoy this pie … The flavors in French Apple Pie go together very well.
 Now for the taste test of my first attempt ...
 WOW!
 This is great stuff, and as far as I'm concerned it is pure serendipity.
 It is exactly the way a perfect French Apple Pie is supposed to be in appearance, texture and taste.
 After one taste I wolfed down the slice, grinned, and now the recipe is official for Food Nirvana.